Online RN-to-BSN Degree Program

 Application Submission Deadline: CMU admits students into this program twice a year in the spring and fall semesters.
 Students may apply to the program at any time during the last semester of the Associate degree or diploma program or after completing the program.

-Review the transfer guide/articulation agreement from the Community College or University you attended to see how your credits will transfer to CMU.
+Review the transfer guides and articulation agreements from the Community College or University you attended to see how your credits will transfer to CMU.

 Tuition & Fees